rakesthedon/KillSwitchCoreKit/README.md

-# KillSwitchKit
+# KillSwitchCoreKit

-# What is KillSwitchKit
+## What is KillSwitchCoreKit

-KillSwitchKit is a small project that let's you create killswitches for you ios application.
-It is meant to be used on both ios app and swift backends application.
+KillSwitchCoreKit is a small project that regroups the business objects required to create a killswitch for you iOS Application.
+It's part of on ongoing project that will give all required tools to create, edit and delete killswitch. for you application.